Skip to content

 • An in-depth study on Germany 1918 to 1945, including Weimar Germany and the Third Reich

-• An in-depth study on the Cold War 1945 to 1989 and the recent history of the Middle East
+• An in-depth study on the Cold War 1945 to 1989

-A Level History is a linear subject in line with national reforms.
+A Level History is a linear subject.
 The course is divided into three parts – a Depth Study, a Breadth Study, and a Historical Investigation (NEA).
 The Depth Study is on English History between 1625 and 1660, including the reign of Charles I, the Civil War, the rule of Oliver Cromwell and ends with the Restoration in 1660.
 The Breadth Study covers a much longer period of Russian History from 1855 to 1964, which includes Russia under the Tsars, such as the reign of Nicholas II, and then under the communists from 1917 to the rule of Khrushchev in the 1960s.
 The A Level provides the opportunity to study History in much greater depth and pupils have the opportunity for greater independent learning.

 Pupils also complete a historical investigation on American civil rights history.
 This extended essay allows the student to research an area of interest independently and to use a range of primary and secondary materials of their choice.